mflaviusm/GENUS/testing-file.md

 - The YouTube iframe was overlapping the navbar when scrolling down the community page.
 The issue was fixed by removing the absolute positioning given to the iframe.
 - The footer was not sticking to the bottom of the page if the viewport was higher than the content was filling.
 The issue was fixed by creating a div to cover the entire body and style it with flexbox.
+- Long loading times for the gallery page.
+All images have been compressed to improve the loading times.